By Dr. Nicole Sundene

 Medical studies have reported that Turmeric improves the symptoms of degenerative eye conditions, including central serous chorioretinopathy, which involves retinal microglial cells.
 It may also relieve other eye conditions such as dry eye, maculopathy, glaucoma, and diabetic retinopathy [8, 9].

 Turmeric improves skin texture and possesses anti-aging activity by limiting sebaceous glands' secretion and increasing collagen deposition.
 It prevents skin damage, improves fine lines, wrinkles, and dark spots.
 Also, tightens the skin, enhances its firmness, supports skin tone, and provides a younger look.
-It also reduces the risk of obesity and diabetes via suppressing angiogenesis in adipose tissue and increase adipocyte energy metabolism [3, 4, 5, 10].
+It also reduces the risk of obesity and diabetes via suppressing angiogenesis in adipose tissue and increases adipocyte energy metabolism [3, 4, 5, 10].

 Support Cardiovascular, Metabolism, and Joint's function: